bazelbuild/bazel/site/docs/bazel-vision.md

     to reinvent the basic plumbing.
 *   **Engineers can easily contribute to any project.** A developer who wants to start working on a new project can simply clone the project and run the build.
-There’s no need for local configuration - it just works.
+There's no need for local configuration - it just works.
 With cross-platform remote execution, they can work on any machine anywhere and fully test their changes against all platforms the project targets.
     Engineers can quickly configure the build for a new project or incrementally